We don’t have much in the way of “curriculum” at our house.

 Finally, let’s move upstairs, home of most of our “reading” books as a family.
 This is Chris’s bedside bookcase, home of what is probably the world’s largest library of books by Ruth Manning-Sanders.
 (Doesn’t everyone’s husband have a collection of books by a deceased and somewhat obscure fairy-tale author… OK, I’m done.)
 These are actually WONDERFUL books, and make up a good part of our bedtime reading, complete with wonderful voices by Chris.

 When you’re out of room for bookcases, of course you just put one in your upstairs hallway, outside the bedroom door, like this one.
-This is home to all sorts of stuff – some great Robert Sabuda pop-up books, which are a Christmas tradition from my mother-in-law; Sarah’s fiction collection, which is dwarfed by her nonfiction collection, and most importantly, on the second shelf from the bottom, between the bookends, at left is the start of Sarah’s OWN Ruth Manning-Sanders collection (so that Chris can maintain his own!)
+This is home to all sorts of stuff – some great Robert Sabuda pop-up books, which are a Christmas tradition from my mother-in-law; Ashar’s fiction collection, which is dwarfed by her nonfiction collection, and most importantly, on the second shelf from the bottom, between the bookends, at left is the start of Ashar’s OWN Ruth Manning-Sanders collection (so that Chris can maintain his own!)

 And this is our combination oldest-and-newest shelf.
 I actually BUILT this poor thing when I was in the eighth grade.
 Yes, really.
 It’s terribly thin, has no back, and is really only sized for paperbacks.
-But Sarah’s former bedside table was becoming a teetering pile of reading materials, so I rescued it from the not-too-often-dusted lighthouse collection in my bedroom and donated it to the cause of good reading.
+But Ashar’s former bedside table was becoming a teetering pile of reading materials, so I rescued it from the not-too-often-dusted lighthouse collection in my bedroom and donated it to the cause of good reading.
 (At top: Life of Fred books, The Key to the Indian, claw-machine penguin…)

 Did you enjoy your tour of the Otto Family Library?
 We hope so – because this really shows where learning happens!